Aquanty/rtd-hgs/docs/source/index.rst

 Surface Flow
 ~~~~~~~~~~~~

-By default, **HydroGeoSphere** does not simulate surface flow unless a
+| By default, **HydroGeoSphere** does not simulate surface flow unless a
-surface flow zone is created using the methods and instructions outlined
+  surface flow zone is created using the methods and instructions
-in Section :ref:`sec:zoned_props` .
+  outlined in Section :ref:
+| .

 --------------